gaudzispriyanshu/tenzie-game/README.md

     ```bash
     npm start

-Open your browser and visit http://localhost:3000 to access the Meme Generator.
+Open your browser and visit http://localhost:3000 to access the Game.

 ## Contributions